Andrew Luck Is Back and Ready to Reclaim His Place in the MVP Race

 Luck then unleashed the football with such a beautiful arc it was almost hypnotic.
 It landed right on Hilton's hip, and Hilton bounced off Jackson and ran in for a 68-yard touchdown and 16-0 lead.
 The Colts went on to win, 38-10.

 A great play, yes, but it also represented something bigger.
 It was a symbol of where Luck is, and how far he's come, after having lost all of last season to a shoulder injury.
 He's traveled from a place where he was once a tackling dummy, a punchline for offensive line jokes.
-Speculation ran from doubts about whether he could throw deep anymore to fears he may never play.
+Speculation ran from doubts about whether he could throw deep anymore to fears he may never play again.
 Well, yeah, he's playing again, and you bet he still can throw the deep ball.

 While Luck, without question, deserves to be in the MVP conversation, it's hard to imagine him winning.
 He just isn't as much on the radar right now as the Rams' stars or Mahomes or Brees.
 The Colts aren't as flashy as those teams and, despite winning four straight games, are just 5-5.